Metro Trains Melbourne: Stations

-Metro Trains Melbourne are responsible for the day-to-day operations of 219 stations.
-Metropolitan railway stations include: terminus stations, premium stations staffed from first to last train (and all night during Night Network, except the underground city loop stations and Southern Cross stations, which close between 00.30–01:00) who provide extra assistance and information to commuters, and host stations that are staffed primarily between 07:00 to 9:30 for the morning peak, although some stations are staffed for an extended morning peak between 06:30 to 10:00.
+Metro Trains Melbourne are responsible for the day-to-day operations of 227 stations.
+Metropolitan railway stations include: terminus stations, premium stations staffed from first to last train (and all night during Night Network, except the underground City Loop and Southern Cross stations, which close between 00.30–01:00) who provide extra assistance and information to commuters, and host stations that are staffed primarily between 07:00 to 9:30 for the morning peak, although some stations are staffed for an extended morning peak between 06:30 to 10:00.